 We woke early in time for a 6.30am breakfast and a 7am pickup by our driver (Ming) in a comfortable 4WD, and it was off into the countryside to visit some tombs.

-It’s astonishing what these nineteenth and early twentieth century emperors got away with, and even more astonishing that they are still worshipped today.
-But then again, the version represented on the information signs is very different from reality.
+It’s astonishing what these nineteenth and early twentieth century emperors got away with, and even more astonishing that they are still worshipped today; but then again, the version described on the information signs is very different from reality.
 Tu Duc, who ruled from 1847 to 1883 and whose park-like tomb complex we visited first, is presented as a sickly, sensitive, poetry-loving, wise ruler, when in fact he had 104 wives and countless concubines and his excessive tomb-building prompted a failed coup.
 He wasn’t even buried in the tomb: incredibly, 200 workers were beheaded to keep the true location of his burial place secret.
-This is in the late 19th century!
+This happened in the late 19th century!

-The complex was beautiful however, featuring a lovely pond, peaceful in the early tourist-free morning and atmospheric in an intermittent light rain.
-But ‘modest’ it was not, despite that being the moniker (Khiem) adopted for the tomb after the rebellion.
+The complex was beautiful however, featuring a lovely pond; peaceful in the early tourist-free morning, with an intermittent light rain adding to the somber atmosphere.
+But ‘modest’ it was not, despite that being the moniker (Khiem) bestowed on the tomb after the rebellion.

 Our tomb-viewing done, Ming took us south, driving at a slow and careful pace.
 We stopped for a quick lunch at a restaurant at Lang Co on the shore of a lovely lagoon, where I had 10 barbecued oysters.

 Onwards, and over the Hai Van pass on the coast: sadly there was a white-out at the top, but we did stop for lovely views of Da Nang some way down the other side of the pass.
 Into Da Nang, a very modern, clean city deep in the throes of western-style resort development.
-Seeing we were only a few streets from Gary’s hotel, I redirected Ming and stopped there to say hello, which gave him a big shock as he hadn’t been expecting us.
+We found ourselves only a few streets from the hotel my brother-in law manages, so I redirected Ming and stopped to say hello, which gave him a big shock as he hadn’t been expecting a visit without warning!
 We’ll hopefully see him again before flying out of Da Nang.